atoledo1/atoledo1/README.md

 About

-⦾ I use my background in academic research a tool for solving complex problems
+⦾ I use my background in academic research as tool for solving complex problems

 ⦾ Coding rekindled my passion for learning and I'm always looking for new challenges and experiences

-⦾ I love finding unexplored ideas to explore in side projects
+⦾ I love coming up with ideas to explore in side projects

 Projects in development